yehudaTiram/join_images_paths/README.md

 # join_images_paths
 Join images paths for a product import (for WC import)

-This Python script is for combining paths of product images files that will be imported into Woocommerce
+This Python script is for combining paths of product images files that will be imported into Woocommerce.

+See original list of paths in images-paths.txt

+Results file is images-paths-joined.txt

 Exapmle file of images paths: